 - Hearing aids, hearing aid batteries and equipment for the hearing impaired, such as closed captioned devices and special telephone equipment.

-- Medications available by prescription only and prescribed by a physician, including birth control pills and devices, allergy medications, vitamins and mineral supplements if prescribed for a particular medical condition which cannot be available as an over-the-counter medication.
+- Medications available by prescription only and prescribed by a physician, including birth control pills and devices, allergy medications, vitamins and mineral supplements if prescribed for a particular medical condition.

 - Prescription orthopedic footwear, including arch supports and inlays.